 Michigan courts have long upheld the Doctrine of Equitable Mortgage that looks past the formal sale or reconveyance documents and, when considering the totality of the circumstances surrounding a specific real estate sales transaction, will instead characterize an entire purchase transaction as a mortgage refinance.
 Michigan Courts also follow the Restatement (Third) of Property §3.3 (1997) which sets forth several factors for consideration in determining whether a foreclosure reconveyance transaction or any other real estate transaction is indeed an equitable mortgage.

 According to the Restatement of Property, foreclosure reconveyance transactions frequently contain the following facts that can help establish an equitable mortgage: (1) the investor’s statements that the purpose of the deal is to help the homeowner save or stay in the home; (2) a substantial difference between the price of the conveyance to the investors and the property’s fair market value and a difference between the repurchase price and market value; (3) retention by the foreclosed homeowner not only of possession but also of the obligations and prerogatives of ownership, such as paying taxes and insurance and being responsible for repairs; (4) the complexity of the transaction coupled with a substantial disparity in the sophistication of the parties; and, (5) a prior relationship between the homeowner and the investors or associated people regarding promises or attempts at a more traditional refinance.

-So even when there is a purchase agreement and warranty deed between Parties, courts, can and will, determine whether a transaction was meant to really be a real estate conveyance or an equitable mortgage, and as result, whether the seller retains an equitable interest or right in a property as as a mortgagor.
+So even when there is a purchase agreement and warranty deed between Parties, courts can and will determine whether a transaction was meant to really be a real estate conveyance or an equitable mortgage, and, as a result, whether the seller retains an equitable interest or right in a property as a mortgagor.